• Skip to main content

 Substitutions and Variations

-• The Biscoff butter and cookies can be substituted for any speculoos butter or cookie if you can't find the specific brand.
+• The Biscoff spread and cookies can be substituted for any speculoos butter or cookie if you can't find the specific brand.

 This recipe has not been tested with other substitutions or variations.
 If you replace or add any ingredients, please let us know how it turned out in the comments below!